dusrdev/Sharpify/README.md

 * ⚡ Fully Native AOT compatible
 * 🤷 `Either<T0, T1>` - Discriminated union object that forces handling of both cases
 * 🦾 Flexible `Result` type that can encapsulate any other type and adds a massage options and a success or failure status.
 Flexible as it doesn't require any special handling to use (unlike `Either`)
-* 🚀 Extremely efficient concurrency with `Concurrent` collection wrapper and `IAction`/`IAsyncAction` interfaces, and even more efficient with `AsyncLocal` optimized APIs.
 * 🏄 Wrapper extensions that simplify use of common functions and advanced features from the `CollectionsMarshal` class
 * `Routine` and `AsyncRoutine` bring the user easily usable and configurable interval based background job execution.
 * `PersistentDictionary` and derived types are super lightweight and efficient serializable dictionaries that are thread-safe and work amazingly for things like configuration files.
 * `SortedList{T}` bridges the performance of `List` and order assurance of `SortedSet`
 * `SerializableObject` and the `Monitored` variant allow persisting an object to the disk, and elegantly synchronizing modifications.
-* 💿 `StringBuffer` and `AllocatedStringBuffer` enable zero allocation, easy to use appending buffer for creation of string in hot paths.
+* 💿 `StringBuffer` enable zero allocation, easy to use appending buffer for creation of string in hot paths.
 * `RentedBufferWriter{T}` is an alternative to `ArrayBufferWriter{T}` that requires upfront estimation of the capacity, to use an array rented from the shared array pool, reducing memory allocations and garbage collection.
 * A 🚣🏻 boat load of extension functions for all common types, bridging ease of use and performance.
 * `Utils.Env`, `Utils.Math`, `Utils.Strings` and `Utils.Unsafe` provide uncanny convenience at maximal performance.